jsndyks/tiltonField/dogPolicy/index.md

 Once you have done that, then feel free to use this form through which [Views on Dog Policy](https://bit.ly/tiltonFieldDogs) can be logged for consideration by the _Parish Council_.

-The _Playing Field Committee_ meeting in May is held in public, and anyone in the village(s) can participate - and I encourage you to do so, to let your views be known.
+The _Playing Field Committee_ meeting on 22nd May is held in public, and anyone in the village(s) can participate - and I encourage you to do so, to let your views be known.
+We start at 7pm in the Village Hall.

 Dates and times will be advertised on the noticeboard, and the WhatsApp group ... or just contact <code>tiltonField@gmail.com</code>